Stokke Tripp Trapp Bundle Review

 Ease of Cleaning

 The water-based, non-toxic paint on the Tripp Trapp is easy to wipe clean.
 However, the website recommends drying the chair after washing it to avoid moisture crack and staining the finish.
 We find it highly doubtful that a busy mom will have the time to not only wipe down the chair but then proceed to dry it.
 We sure didn't.
 Additionally, Stokke warns to keep the chair out of direct sunlight, as it will fade the finish.
-Although there were a lot of straps to wipe clean, the buckle itself did not have any gaps large enough to collect crumbs, like the one on the Boon Flair tended to.
+Although there were a lot of straps to wipe clean, the buckle itself did not have any gaps large enough to collect crumbs.

 The fabric of the cushion is a thick canvas that is relatively easy to wipe clean.
 For bigger messes or just an occasional deep clean, it can be machine washed and dried, which is a big plus and will help keep the chair looking sharp.

 The Tripp Trapp sure didn't disappoint when it came to quality, and there is no doubt that the product is sturdy and stable as they come.
 The durable European beech wood it is constructed of is a natural material and consequently has a rich surface with natural pattern variation and color combinations.
 To make the deal even more enticing, Stokke transports all its high chairs in an environmentally friendly way that reduces emissions.
 Furthermore, we loved that they took the extra step to get a safety certification from JPMA.
 Way to go, Stokke.

 Ease of Set Up

 It took us an average of about 14 minutes to set up this chair, which is longer than average.
 It comes unassembled with many different parts to puzzle out.
 The screws were a bit difficult to get started, and the manual uses only words and no pictures.

 Footprint and Portability